madebits/madebits.github.io/blog/2020/2020-05-03-Using-Ubuntu-Snap.md

 $ sudo snap remove gimp --revision 262
 ```

-One can make a bash [script](https://www.linuxuprising.com/2019/04/how-to-remove-old-snap-versions-to-free.html) to automate this given the lost people who created snap *forgot* to make that an option:
+One can make a bash [script](https://www.linuxuprising.com/2019/04/how-to-remove-old-snap-versions-to-free.html) to automate this given the lost people who created snap *forgot* to make that an option (need to be run with `sudo`):

 ```bash
 #!/bin/bash